 Introduction

-The S-102 Feature Catalogue describes the feature types, information types, attributes, attribute values, associations and roles which may be used in the product.
+The S-102 Feature Catalogue describes the feature types, attributes and attribute values which may be used in the product.

 The S-102 Feature Catalogue is available in an XML document which conforms to the S-100 XML Feature Catalogue Schema and can be downloaded from the IHO website.